Tennessee vs. Illinois College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Tennessee Performance Insights

-- The Volunteers average 77.6 points per game (128th in college basketball) while giving up 66.9 per contest (87th in college basketball).
-They have a +86 scoring differential overall and outscore opponents by 10.7 points per game.
+- The Volunteers' +86 scoring differential (outscoring opponents by 10.7 points per game) is a result of scoring 77.6 points per game (128th in college basketball) while giving up 66.9 per contest (87th in college basketball).

-- The 34.8 rebounds per game Tennessee averages rank 115th in the nation, and are 3.5 more than the 31.3 its opponents pull down per outing.
+- Tennessee wins the rebound battle by an average of 3.5 boards.
+It is recording 34.8 rebounds per game (114th in college basketball) compared to its opponents' 31.3 per contest.

-- Tennessee wins the turnover battle by 2.9 per game, committing 10 (53rd in college basketball) while its opponents average 12.9.
+- Tennessee has typically won the turnover battle this season, committing 10.0 per game (53rd in college basketball action) while forcing 12.9 (124th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.